Isospin Pomeranchuk effect and the entropy of collective excitations in twisted bilayer graphene: Methods

 \section{Methods}

-\textbf{Device fabrication and transport measurements}\\ The tBLG device used in this study were fabricated using a ``cut-and-stack'' technique described in Ref. \onlinecite{saito_independent_2020}, and indeed the device is the same as device \#5 in that manuscript and the device studied in Ref. \onlinecite{saito_hofstadter_2020}.
+\textbf{Device fabrication and transport measurements}\\ In this study, we used two tBLG devices; Device 1 (1.12$^\circ$) and 2 (1.06$^\circ$).
+Both devices were fabricated using a ``cut-and-stack'' technique described in Ref. \onlinecite{saito_independent_2020}.
+Device 1 is the same as device \#5 in Ref. \onlinecite{saito_independent_2020} and the device studied in Ref. \onlinecite{saito_hofstadter_2020}.
+Device 2 is the same as the device used in Ref. \onlinecite{liu_tuning_2020}.
 Prior to stacking, we first cut graphene into two pieces using AFM to prevent the unintentional strain in tearing graphene.
-We used a poly(bisphenol A carbonate) (PC)/polydimethylsiloxane (PDMS) stamp mounted on a glass slide to pick up a 40-nm-thick hBN flake at 90$-$110$^\circ$C, and carefully pick up the 1st half of a pre-cut graphene piece, rotate the sample stage and pick up the 2nd half of the graphene at 25 $^\circ$C using the hBN flake.
-We rotated the graphene pieces manually by a twist angle of about 1.2$^\circ-$1.3$^\circ$ before the second pickup.
-Finally, the 3-layer stack (hBN-tBLG) is transferred onto another stack (hBN-graphite) containing the bottom gate and gate dielectric, which is prepared in advance by the same dry transfer process and cleaned by the typical solvent wash using chloroform, acetone, methanol and IPA followed by vacuum annealing (400$^\circ$C for 8 hours) to remove the residue of PC film on the hBN surface.
-Electrical connections to the tBLG were made by CHF$_3$/O$_3$ etching and deposition of the Cr/Pd/Au (2/15/180 nm) metal edge-contacts\cite{wang_one-dimensional_2013}.
+We used a poly(bisphenol A carbonate) (PC)/polydimethylsiloxane (PDMS) stamp mounted on a glass slide for stacking tBLG heterostructures.
+The final structure of Device 1 and 2 are hBN(40 nm)-tBLG-hBN(40 nm)-graphite and graphite-hBN(30 nm)-BLG-hBN(3 nm)-tBLG-hBN(30 nm)-graphite as shown in Fig. \ref{devices}.
+Electrical connections to the tBLG were made by CHF$_3$/O$_3$ etching and deposition of the Cr/Pd/Au (2/15/180 nm) metal edge-contacts for Device 1 and Cr/Au (2/100 nm) metal edge-contacts for Device 2 \cite{wang_one-dimensional_2013}.

-Transport data in Figures 1a (top) and 2a-b were acquired in a top-loading cryogen-free dilution refrigerator with a nominal base temperature of 10 mK, using a probe with heavy RF filtering at an excitation current of 2 nA at a frequency of 17.777 Hz.
-Data in Figures 1a (bottom), 1b-h, S1, S2, and S3a-c were acquired in a different probe without filtering.
-Data in Figures 2e-f, S4, and S5 were acquired using a wet, sample-in-vapor variable temperature system without filtering at an excitation current of 10 nA at a frequency of 278 Hz.
-Data in Figures 2c-d and S3d-f below 4.5K was acquired in the unfiltered dilution refrigerator probe while data above 4.5K was acquired in the wet variable temperature system.
+Transport data in Figure 1a-c and d (0.5, 2.5, 4.5 K) were acquired with Device 1 in a top-loading cryogen-free dilution refrigerator with a nominal base temperature of 10 mK, using a probe with heavy RF filtering at an excitation current of 2 nA at a frequency of 17.777 Hz.
+Data in Figures 2a-c were acquired in a different probe without filtering at an excitation current of 10 nA at a frequency of 278 Hz.
+Data in Figures 1d (8 and 20 K), 2d and 3a were acquired using a wet, sample-in-vapor variable temperature system without filtering at an excitation current of 10 nA at a frequency of 278 Hz.